 His high to date was 6 winners in a single day in 1996.

 A break from racing, but back firing on all cylinders

 In 2001, Micky took a year out after his marriage to Alex unfortunately broke down.
-He returned to training at Oakwood in 2002, but obviously had to start from scratch.
+“I always intended to return, but that was a low time in my life,” he says.
+He returned to training at Oakwood in 2002, but had to start from scratch.

-Since then Oakwood Stables has been home to some of the most popular dual purpose horses in training, with the likes of Mr Crystal, Fair Spin, Pertuis and Dawn Ride regularly visiting the winners enclosure.
-The stable team have an incredible attitude and continue to achieve excellent results.
-Micky has slowly but surely improved the quality of horses, and has recently returned to the levels of success he consistently saw in the 1990s.
+Since then Oakwood Stables has been home to some of the most popular dual purpose horses in training, with the likes of Mr Crystal, Fair Spin, Pertuis and Dawn Ride regularly visiting the winner’s enclosure.
+His current team have a cracking attitude and continue to achieve excellent results, while Micky has slowly but surely improved the quality of horses and has recently returned to the levels of success he consistently saw in the 1990s.

-2015 was his most successful Flat season ever, while the jumps team have been performing miracles, having their best season since 1997/98 thanks to multiple winners Roxyfet, Auldthunder, Verko and Caraline, who all made incredible progress.
+2015 was our most successful Flat season ever, while the jumps horses enjoyed a particularly good 2015/16 as we had our best season since 1997/98 thanks in no small part to multiple winners Roxyfet, Auldthunder, Verko and Caraline, who all made incredible progress.

-The improvement in quality is reflected by the likes of the hugely exciting and progressive chaser Just Cameron, who finished second to Arkle winner Un De Sceaux in a Grade 1 at the Punchestown Festival, and was sixth in the 2016 Queen Mother Champion Chase, Alderbrook Lad, a winner of seven races and over £60,000 in prize money who Micky bought at the 2013 Doncaster sales for just £8,500, the classy Rathlin, who has run with great credit over Aintree’s Grand National fences and Libby Mae, a first time out bumper winner who went on to make excellent progress over timber.
+The improvement in quality is reflected by the likes of Just Cameron, who finished second to Arkle winner Un De Sceaux in a Grade 1 at the Punchestown Festival and was sixth in the 2016 Queen Mother Champion Chase, Alderbrook Lad, a winner of eight races and over £60,000 in prize money who Micky bought at the 2013 Doncaster sales for just £8,500, the classy Rathlin, who has run with great credit over Aintree’s Grand National fences and Libby Mae, a first time out bumper winner who went on to make excellent progress over timber.